 Foreclosures in New Jersey are "judicial," which means the bank files a lawsuit in court to foreclose.
 After the foreclosure sale, the New Jersey Court Rules provide a 10-day period during which the homeowner may file a motion objecting to the sale.
 (New Jersey Court Rule 4:65-5).
 After the 10-day period, the court must confirm the sale to finalize it.

 The New Jersey Supreme Court has determined that foreclosed homeowners get the right to redeem:

-If the lender gets a deficiency judgment and you want to redeem, you must bring an action for redemption within six months after the judgment is entered (N.J.
+If the bank gets a deficiency judgment and you want to redeem, you must bring an action for redemption within six months after the judgment is entered.
+(N.J.
 Stat.
 Ann. § 2A:50-4).

 Or you could pursue other alternatives to foreclosure if you want to keep your house.
 For example, you might be able to arrange a mortgage modification, forbearance agreement, or repayment plan.

 New Jersey, like all states, provides an equitable right of redemption before a foreclosure sale.
 To redeem before the sale, you must pay off the mortgage debt (all of it, not just enough to bring the loan current), including principal, interest, fees, and costs.
 The equitable right to redeem ends at the foreclosure sale.
 However, to exercise the equitable right of redemption, you should send the payoff amount to the servicer well before this deadline.